johnsonsg/IIFE/README.md

 # IIFE - Immediately-Invoked Function Expression

-* Pronounced "Iffy" by Ben Alman who introduced the acronym
+* Pronounced "IIfy" by Ben Alman who introduced the acronym

+* What is an IIFE
+  - Only invoked once.
+  - An IIFE (Immediately Invoked Function Expression) is a JavaScript function that runs as soon as it is defined.

+# Why Use an IIFE
+  - An IIFE is a good way at protecting the scope of your function and the variables within it.

 * 5 Variations
   - [with anonymous arrow functions inside](#with-anonymous-arrow-function-inside)
   - [with the functions keyword](#with-the-functions-keyword)